LiorZ/hdac8_thesis/thesis.rst

 ..
 (DONE) ORA: I think it should be 8-9-10-5-1-4-2-3

 	Our findings above suggests that a modest amount of sampling (in the context of number of simulation runs) is sufficient to generate a reliable predictor.
 Our findings correlate with an earlier study conducted by *London et al* [8]_ , that found that 200 simulation rounds are indeed sufficient for this purpose, and that a larger number of simulation rounds doesn't necessarily yield significant improvements in the predictor's performance.
 This short set of calibration runs suggests that the interface scoring scheme functions better than the rest in the task of differentiating between binders and non binders in the case of HDAC8 substrates.
+Simulation #18 along with the interface scoring scheme shows the best ability to distinguish between binders and non binders.
+The sampling size of this simulation is lower than the one that was obtained using the extended conformations , since we hypothesize that the starting structure has approximately the correct conformation.

 Template selection
 ...................